Advencher/web_GIS/readme.md

 What i've learned

 - Creating complicated SQL requests (unfortunatly i can't give any access to database to show it), but for a small overview:
-  1. Writing request and relation CRUD rules to views containing large number of entities
+  1. Writing requests and relationally CRUD rules to views containing large number of entities
   2. Managing data integrity
   3. Hiding complicated relation scheme from other aspects of development (creating interfeces in a form of Postgresql views)
 - Building user-friendly UIs with html, css and JavaScript
-- Using different JacaScript open-source libraries (implemeting thier work in code)
+- Using different JacaScript open-source libraries (implementing their work in code)
-- Inegrating Yandex map API
+- Integrating Yandex map API

 ## About Laravel (the framework i've been using for this work)